wesleybertipaglia/front-end-challenges/3 - CSS Processors/README.md

 - **Example**: Each challenge directory includes example files that demonstrate a solution using the CSS preprocessor.
 These examples serve as references and starting points for your own solutions.

 ## CSS Processors
-We'll explore challenges using a CSS preprocessor of your choice, we recommend one of this list:W
+We'll explore challenges using a CSS preprocessor of your choice, we recommend one of this list:

 1. **SASS**: SASS is a widely-used CSS preprocessor that introduces variables, nesting, and mixins, making it easier to write and maintain CSS.